shashanks33/ds_salary_project/README.md

-# Estimate the salary of a data scientist: Project overview
+# Estimate data science salaries: Project overview
 * Created a tool that can estimate data science salaries with a mean absolute error of $11k.
 * Scraped data of 1000 companies from Glassdoor using selenium and python.
 * Performed data cleaning on the data by extracting specific features from existing features.